redstone-finance/redstone-docs/docs/Introduction.md

 #### Our Solution

 RedStone was designed with a modular architecture making it easy to incorporate new assets and reduce latency, allowing dApps to scale more efficiently.
+This means constructing the oracle in such a way that its various components—such as data sources, validation mechanisms, and delivery methods—can be easily interchanged, updated, or augmented without disrupting the system’s overall functionality.

 ## Key facts